All Episodes

 Well, here we go again.

-They told me that in November of 2020 after the election, uh, just like they nailed the presidential elections in both 2016 and 2020, and they both act independently.
+They told me that in November of 2020 after the election, just like they nailed the presidential elections in both 2016 and 2020, and they both act independently.

 I know they're friendly, but they're independent in terms of their own polling methodology.

-Uh they seem to get it right where so many others seem to get it wrong.
+They seem to get it right where so many others seem to get it wrong.

 All right, so I've done my deep dive, Matt Towery.

-You were on TV last night, you gave your analysis.
+You were on TV last night.

-Let's say uh a county's 95% uh reported, and it's uh uh favors Dave McCormick by say five, even if you double the remaining votes, which is somewhat tiny, still Oz wins under any scenario that I've come up with, but maybe I'm wrong.
+Even if you double the remaining votes, which is somewhat tiny, still Oz wins under any scenario that I've come up with, but maybe I'm wrong.

 There's a difference between votes outstanding and Republican votes outstanding.